Canon T3 vs XS

 |13.||Canon XTi||Y||- / -||-||-||-||2.0||-||-||-|

-Both the T3 and the XS have been discontinued, but can regularly be found used on eBay.
+Both the T3 and the XS have been discontinued, but can regularly be found used on ebay.
 The XS was replaced by the Canon T3, while the T3 was followed by the Canon T5.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.
+Further information on the features and operation of the T3 and XS can be found, respectively, in the Canon T3 Manual (free pdf) or the online Canon XS Manual.

 So what is the bottom line?
 Which of the two cameras – the Canon T3 or the Canon XS – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.